-When talking about gardening, "heading back" refers to pruning off the terminal or "head" growth of a tree or shrub branch down to just above a lateral bud.
+When talking about gardening, "heading back" refers to pruning off the terminal, or "head," growth of a tree or shrub branch down to just above a lateral bud.
 "Lateral" means "side," and a lateral bud is one that grows from a node along the side of a branch.
 You will typically use pruners to make this cut.

 Types of Pruning Cuts

-Thinning cuts are also commonly made on shrubs -- sometimes for the same reasons.
-In addition, sometimes you can reinvigorate a shrub by entirely pruning out some of the older branches—one-third at a time over the course of three years—thereby giving higher priority to the newer branches.
-The energy that would have gone into the older branches is better put to use in the younger, more vigorous ones, which thereby grow even more vigorously.
+Thinning cuts are also commonly made on shrubs, sometimes for the same reasons.
+In addition, sometimes you can rejuvenate a shrub, such as lilac, by entirely pruning out some of the older branches—one-third at a time over the course of three years—thereby giving higher priority to the newer branches.
+The energy that would've gone into the older branches is better put to use in the younger, more vigorous ones, which thereby grow even more vigorously.